Bull Case vs Bear Case

-Learn the difference between a bull case and bear case, and why both matter when researching a stock.
+Learn the difference between a positive and negative investment argument when researching a company.

 A bull case is the positive argument for a company.
-It may focus on growth, margins, product strength, market position, or improving financials.
+It may focus on revenue growth, improving margins, product strength, customer demand, competitive position, cash generation, or management execution.

-A bear case is the risk-focused or negative argument.
-It may focus on slowing growth, high valuation, debt, competition, regulation, or execution risk.
+A bear case is the cautious or negative argument.
+It may focus on slowing growth, high debt, weakening margins, competitive pressure, valuation risk, regulation, customer concentration, or operational challenges.

-A bear case is not automatically a reason to avoid a company.
-It helps define what could challenge the business.
+A bear case is not automatically a reason to avoid a stock.
+It helps define what could challenge the business or make expectations harder to meet.

 stokr provides informational research tools only and does not provide financial advice.